hanshenrik32/mythtv-controller/README.md

 'sudo make uninstall'      - Uninstall mythtv-controller FMOD/irrKlang/ libraries and headers

-# First start is slow, if your mythtv is setup right.
-The program have to
-# convert some gfx/cdcover/dvdcover file to internal format.
+ First start is slow, if your mythtv is setup right.
+The program have to convert all the gfx/cdcover/dvdcover file to internal format.

-#
-# After start.
+ After start.
 First jump to F1 menu for setup.
-# Check the database setup for connect to mythtv backend.
+ Check the database setup for connect to mythtv or kodi backend.
+You can change the system type by spacekey.

-# After setup is okay.. restart the program to load the data from the mythtv
+ After setup is okay.. restart the program to load the data from the mythtv

-# system the radio stations will be installed by the mythtv-controller
+ the radio stations db will be installed by the mythtv-controller by first run if able to create db (again check password in config file.)
-# program.
-#

 # Se install.txt for arch linux install.
 #
 # Programmed by Hans-Henrik Grüner-Pedersen